London Menswear A/W 18 Panel Schedule

 Chair: Georgina Evans, Fashion Editor

-- Rob Nowill, editor
+- Rob Nowill, Editor

-- Joshua Brinksman, buyer
+- Joshua Brinksman, Buyer

-- Ben Freeman, writer
+- Ben Freeman, Creative Director of Ditto

 Monday 8 January 17:00 GMT.